coleifer/unqlite-python/docs/quickstart.rst

 Collections
 -----------

-To simplify working with JSON document collections, UnQLite provides a light API for executing Jx9 queries on collections.
+To simplify working with JSON document collections, ``unqlite-python`` provides a light API for executing Jx9 queries on collections.
 A collection is an ordered list of JSON objects (records).
-Records can be appended or deleted, and in the next major release there will be support for update as well.
+Records can be appended or deleted, and in the next major release of UnQLite there will be support for updates as well.

 To begin working with :py:class:`Collection`, you can use the :py:meth:`UnQLite.collection` factory method: